 Ever allow meaningless tasks to drain your productivity and take over your time?
 You need to master the art of prioritizing.
 It’s the cornerstone of solid time management.
 You want to start by being strict with your time and tackling the highest priority tasks first, but is this easier said than done?

-In this blog post, Trent K., Risk Analyst at NASA, explains how he uses Mind Mapping in conjunction with Stephen Covey’s 4 Quadrants theory to manage his workload at NASA.
+In this case study, Trent K., Risk Analyst at NASA, explains how he uses Mind Mapping in conjunction with Stephen Covey’s 4 Quadrants theory to manage his workload at NASA.

 “The software helps me to define and prioritize all of my work, both professional and personal.”